mvrozanti/dte/README.md

 - When there is margin for ambiguity, expressions are always interpreted with [highest units appearing before, complying with ISO-8601](https://preview.redd.it/2vjzrsib7ci61.png?width=2800&format=png&auto=webp&s=944b5176432419338cb2b13aeac10e61da1221f9), e.g.: `2021-06-13`, `2023 August 27` or `2019 Jul 20`
 - Unix timestamps are both interpreted and output in seconds by default, but this is configurable
 - When specifying time, just remember that `M` is for month and `m` is for minute
-- Although english month and week-day names are always recognized, so are the names in the user's locale

 ## Configuration File